-To the north, Georgia side, the road went from white control to black top in a blink.
-On the tire-spun shoulder a sign read WELCOME TO GEORGIA; from the other direction another read WELCOME TO FLORIDA.
+into Florida between deep woods flush with the pines.
+To the north, Georgia side, the road went from white to black in a blink.
+On the tire-spun shoulder a sign read WELCOME TO GEORGIA; from the other direction one read WELCOME TO FLORIDA.
 Gleaming white in the September sun, the road south appeared more forlorn yet promising than the shady black-top running north.
-She could smell the melting asphalt, something Marra and keen on the still winey air.
+She could smell the melty asphalt, something sharp and keen on the still winey air.

-with the heat like this, so thick, it stand that the texture was harnessed by the locusts mincing hum.
-When she did leave, it would be to the south Florida.
-And it would be with someone less and more than Solder, who was sulky and rough, flat-faced, belly bloated with beer.
-He was surly and really too old for her, so in his ways.
-She would be on the lookout for someone less ancient in attitude.
-Despite her fifty-five years, she'd been told that she looked not a day over thirty.
+with the heat like this, so thick, it seemed that the density was contained in the mincing of the locusts.
+When she did leave, it would be to the south: Florida.
+And it would be with someone less and more than Solder sulky and rough, flat-faced, belly bloated with beer.
+She didn't have to put up with someone that surly: she wasn't THAT old, despite her fifty-five years.
+She'd been told that she looked not a day over thirty.

-Dashing off the rotting door steps, where the weeds grew through the cracks, her right white webbled and lay over.
-Turning her ankle.
+Dashing off the rotting door steps, where tee weeds grew right through, her high-heel wobbled and turned her right ankle.
 A shock streaked from her ankle to her calf and stopped at her knee.
-"Shit!" she said, hobbling on across the yard of sand laced with gravel to the car, itting and alive with giggles.
-Hen Session well, if they fool enough..."
+"Shit!" she said, hobbling on across the yard of sand laced with gravel to the car, idling and alive with giggles.

+"Kids!" she said.
+"Well, if they fool enough ... "

-"How you, m'am?" said the boy in a sparkling tone as she opened the door, his fair waxy brightened by the sun-spanked hood of the car.
+"How you, mam?" said the boy in a sparkling tone, as she opened the door, his fair waxy face striking her eyes like the burst of sun on the hood.